SSL Labs Grading Redesign (Preview 1)

 Preview 1 Reveal

-Without further ado, we’re releasing Preview 1 as a public Google Document with commenting enabled:
+Without further ado, we’re releasing a Preview:

 The focus on this release is on the grading algorithm concept (i.e., the way how rules are defined, specified, and processed).
 Although the rules themselves resemble what will actually be the next-generation criteria, they haven’t been fully tuned.
 In fact, our next step will be to specify the grading storage formats and build a proof-of-concept tool to compare the current grades and the future version.
 We intend to use this tool to refine the grades over the following months.

 If it’s the criteria only that you’re interested in, please refer to my earlier blog post on this topic.

 I notice SSL Labs no longer highlights ChaCha20 suites when preferred on non-AESNI-accelerated platforms.